DarekRomanowski/blade-builder/README.md

 Yes, by saying blade I mean Laravel blade templates.
 There are two ways of using this package.
 We'll get to this in usage section.

-## Instalation
+## Installation

-You will be needing composer in order to use Blade Builer.
+You will be needing composer in order to use Blade Builder.

     composer require wilgucki/blade-builder